swaechter/angularj-universal/README.md

 * You have to build the Angular application with `npm run build`, otherwise the AngularJ Universal won't file the index template and relocatable server bundle and will fail
 * If you rebuild the Angular application you have to restart/reload the web application
 * The render asset provider `FilesystemProvider` which is loading it's files from the file system and not the Java resource has a watch mode you can use during development (If the file change date changes, the render engine will reload itself)
-* If you run into a problem, you can also check out the `angularj-universal-application` and `angularj-universal-webserver` modules.
+* If you run into a problem, you can also check out the `angularj-universal-application` and `angularj-universal-example-spring-boot` modules.
 The application is separated from the web server to reuse the the generated files in other modules for testing.

 ## Issues and Questions